 Using cold water means you just utilize energy to run the machine.
 Say, your machine consumes .24 kWh.
 That .24 kWh translates to approx .41 pounds of CO2 for each load.

 Doing it for a whole year accumulates around 162 pounds of CO2 in a year.
 That’s about 8 gallons of gas or almost 158 miles of driving.

 Isn’t it a huge difference?
 From 185 gallons using hot water to 8 gallons using cold water.

 6. Insulate your Water Heater

-According to USDE, water heater consumes a fair share of energy each month.
-Insulating the hot water heater with jackets can reduce heat loss by 25-40%.
+According to USDE, a water heater consumes a fair share of energy each month.
+Insulating the water heater with jackets can reduce heat loss by 25-40%.